zalando/pg_view/README.md

 If the program is unable to detect connection arguments using the algorithm above it's possible to specify those arguments manually using the configuration file supplied with -C option.
 This file should consist of one or more sections, containing key = value pairs.
-Each section's title represents a database name, and the key - value pairs should contain connection parameters.
+Each section's title represents a database cluster name, this name is only used to for display purposes (since pg_view gather global statistics, it always tries to connect to the postgres database, which should exist on every cluster), and the key - value pairs should contain connection parameters.
 The valid keys are:

 * `host`:             hostname or ip address of the database server
 * `port`:             the port the database server listsens on
 * `socket_directory`: the directory containing the unix socket file
 * `user`:             database role name

-The special 'DEFAULT' contains the parameters that apply for every database if the corresponding parameter is missing from the database-specific section.
+The special 'DEFAULT' contains the parameters that apply for every database cluster if the corresponding parameter is missing from the database-specific section.
 For instance:

     [DEFAULT]